rstudio/academyMentorResources/tidyverse/README.md

 - `other-packages/gt_covid_glawley.qmd`
     - An extended example of how to create a customized `gt()` table.

+### Quarto
+- `quarto/quarto_v_rmarkdown_jmclawson.md`
+    - Comparison helping to answer the question "Should I switch from R Markdown to Quarto?"

 Other topics to include:
 - R intro/overview
 - Summarize data